A logarithmic improvement in the two-point Weyl law for manifolds without conjugate points: Introduction

 which, in the above basis, takes the form

-on $M\times M.$ This kernel is called the \textit{spectral function} of $\Delta_g.$ In particular, we study the behavior of the spectral function in the high-energy limit $\lambda \to \infty.$ This topic has a rich history, and in what follows we discuss various prior results on the spectral function to illustrate how our improvements fit into the existing body of literature.
-In the general case, the ``near-diagonal" behavior of this spectral function is known to be given by
+on $M\times M.$ This kernel is called the \textit{spectral function} of $\Delta_g.$ In this article, we investigate the two-point Weyl law for the spectral function, i.e. the asymptotic behavior of $E_\lambda(x,y)$ in the high-frequency limit $\lambda \to \infty.$ In the general case, the ``near-diagonal" behavior of $E_\lambda$ is known to be given by